 So, they can pinpoint people within a mile or two of a burglary scene and that evidence combined with other evidence is sometimes good enough to be able to catch them.

-Also, if they believe it's a crew of burglars and they can pinpoint the other crew member's phones pinging off cell phone towers close to the burglary scene and also close to their fellow burglars, and they can also get phone records showing them talking to each other while burglaries are occurring, this starts to get a foothold on being able to prove that people are involved with a particular burglary.
+Also, suppose they believe it's a crew of burglars.
+They can pinpoint the other crew member's phones pinging off cell phone towers close to the burglary scene and also close to their fellow burglars.
+They can also get phone records showing them talking to each other while burglaries are occurring.
+In that case, this starts to get a foothold on being able to prove that people are involved with a particular burglary.

 Possession of Stolen Property

-Other evidence that can also be found that surrounds that ping evidence is obviously, if they're caught with any of the stolen property.
-A lot of times people are stupid enough to pawn merchandise that has been stolen in a burglary.
+Other evidence that surrounds that ping is obviously if they're caught with any of the stolen property.
+A lot of times, people are stupid enough to pawn merchandise that has been stolen in a burglary.

 Video Evidence

-That's another way they can be caught and prosecuted for the crime of burglary.
+That's another way they can be caught and prosecuted for burglary.
 There's other evidence available.
-They can also get video evidence of the person near the burglary scene if they go back and check that out.
-Also, sometimes witnesses will get license plates.
+If they go back and check that out, they can also get video evidence of the person near the burglary scene.
+Also, sometimes, witnesses will get license plates.

 Circumstantial Evidence

-The perfect example is one I give a lot when I try to explain circumstantial evidence is when a mother bakes a pie and a little boy is left alone with the pie in the kitchen and the mother comes back five minutes later and a big bite is taken out of the pie, and asks the little boy, did you bite that pie and the little boy says no.
+The perfect example is one I give a lot when I try to explain circumstantial evidence when a mother bakes a pie and a little boy is left alone with the pie in the kitchen.
+The mother comes back five minutes later, and a big bite is taken out of the pie, and asks the little boy, did you bite that pie and the little boy says no.

 Now, there was no video of the boy biting the pie.
-There's no witnesses seeing the boy bite the pie, but meanwhile, circumstantially, the boy was the only one in the kitchen.
+There were no witnesses to see the boy bite the pie, but meanwhile, circumstantially, the boy was the only one in the kitchen.
 The boy has pie crumbs all over his shirt.
 The boy has cherry pie juice all around his face.
 That's circumstantial evidence that the boy bit the pie.

-Similarly, in a circumstance where there's a bunch of circumstances that show someone was involved in a burglary, the police will make a run at trying to get that person.
-They'll give it to the prosecutors who are lawyers that work for the People of the State of California and a lot of times these prosecutors are sophisticated enough to be able to show a jury circumstantially that a particular person or persons was involved in a burglary.
+Similarly, in a circumstance where there are a bunch of circumstances that show someone was involved in a burglary, the police will make a run at trying to get that person.
+They'll give it to the prosecutors who are lawyers that work for the People of the State of California, and a lot of times, these prosecutors are sophisticated enough to be able to show a jury circumstantially that a particular person or persons was involved in a burglary.

-So, once you start to tie all of these things together, now it makes sense why the police have arrested a particular person, and all the people can do in this scenario is point to the fact, well just because I had a picture of a watch on Facebook, that's not enough to get me for burglary.
+So, once you start to tie all of these things together, it makes sense why the police have arrested a particular person.
+In this scenario, all people can do is point to the fact that just because I had a picture of a watch on Facebook is not enough to get me for burglary.

-That doesn't mean that I went into the house.
-But, what they don't realize is they've got about twenty other things that make if plausible that you were the one that went into the house and burglarized it.
+That doesn't mean I went into the house.
+But what they don't realize is that there are about twenty other things that make it plausible that you were the one who went into the house and burglarized it.